Clean High Purity Lithium Using Direct Extraction in the Lithium Triangle

 “Lake Resources is delighted to be partnering with Lilac on a rapid, direct extraction process of lithium from brines.
 We have reviewed a number of technologies, and we consider Lilac to offer a compelling opportunity to be reviewed in tandem with conventional methods as part of a pre-feasibility study,” said Promnitz.
 “The potential to reduce the timeline to production at low-cost is a major advantage in the current market with a constrained supply of lithium.
 Increased recoveries indicate that 300 mg/L lithium brine would produce similar volumes of final product as 600 mg/L lithium brine.”

-Lilac and Lake Resources will be building a pilot plant at Kachi to demonstrate the viability of the technology.
+Lilac and Lake Resources plan to build a pilot plant at Kachi to demonstrate the viability of the technology.
 Lake Resources expects to be able to increase its lithium grade to 25,000 mg/L lithium and to produce a clean lithium hydroxide or lithium carbonate product for the battery market.
+Lake Resources is targeting pre-production at Kachi in early 2020 at the pilot plant.

 Cauchari-Olaroz Lithium Brine Projects